 *If your cooled mixture is too firm or not cooled enough, it will not mix properly.
 Make sure the consistency is correct before whipping with the mixer.

-*I usually pour the melted mixture into the bowl of my stand mixer before putting in the fridge to cool to allow for easy mixing.
+*Put in fridge to firm up completely and then bring back to room temp to achieve the 'softened butter' consistency you will need.
+I usually pour the melted mixture into the bowl of my stand mixer before putting in the fridge to cool to allow for easy mixing.